 For students just entering the college process, awareness of the potential privacy issues that may arise is key.
 Students fill out forms and check boxes hastily, not realizing the depth of information they’re offering or the consequences as a result.

 As for students receiving mail from colleges, take it with a grain of salt.
-While you may feel flattered by all the extra attention from top universities, don’t believe it is any indication your SAT® score guarantees you admission.
+While you may feel flattered by all the extra attention from top universities, don’t believe it is any indication your SAT® score alone guarantees you or even predisposes you for admission.